 DIY Blue Painted Nightstands

-Check out how we transformed these mismatching nightstands from the thrift store using chalk paint and a paint sprayer.
+Check out how we transformed these mismatched nightstands from the thrift store using chalk paint and a paint sprayer.
 You will love these DIY blue painted nightstands!
+They’re simple yet stylish pieces for your bedroom or living space.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.